-Why Loyalty Programs Need to Be Personalized
+Why Loyalty Programs Need To Be Personalized

-Why Loyalty Programs Need to Be Personalized
+Why Loyalty Programs Need To Be Personalized

 These days, it’s commonplace to make a purchase at a shop, cafe or online store and get asked to join its loyalty program.
 Many times, these programs are enticing.
 Getting perks for simply continuing your spending habits seems like a no-brainer and is probably why U.S. consumers hold more than 3.8 billion memberships in these kinds of programs.